kienpt2702/LineTextEditor/readme.md

 The command syntax is described below.
 An internal copy of a file is maintained as a list of text lines (strings).
 In order to move freely up and down the file, the internal data structure is a doubly linked-list of lines (Java Strings).

-The program read from standard input (keyboard) and write to standard output (ter- minal screen).
+The program read from standard input (keyboard) and write to standard output (terminal screen).

 ## Editor Commands